finos/tracdap/doc/deployment/authentication.rst

       users.url: local_users.p12
       users.key: local_users_key

 You will need to initialize the user database and add at least one user.
-The *auth-tool* utility will let you do this.
+The *secret-tool* utility will let you do this.
 The add_user command is interactive and will ask for details to create a user.
 You can remove users later using the *delete_user* command.